Do I Really Need an Air Purifier?

 What Should You Look for When Shopping for an Air Purifier?

-There are so many models on the market, it can be hard to figure out what makes the most sense for you.
+There are so many models on the market it can be hard to figure out what makes the most sense for you.
 When shopping for an air purifier, consider the following.

 You may have noticed that air purifiers range greatly in size.
 That’s because they’re designed to clean the air in rooms of specific sizes.
 Figure out where you most want to use an air purifier, and make sure you get a model that can offer suitable cleaning power for that room.
 If you go smaller to save some dough, you'll likely be wasting all of it.

 The Asthma and Allergy Foundation of America, in association with Allergy Standards Limited (ASL), created this certification program to demonstrate which air purifiers really do remove the most harmful particles from the air.
+You’ll still want to vacuum and do other regular cleaning, though.
+Even the best air purifiers can only get what’s in the air.

 Clean-Air Delivery Rate (CADR)